921kiyo/codefirst-flask/README.md

 - [Pinterest](https://www.pinterest.co.uk/)

 and [many more](https://stackshare.io/flask/in-stacks)!!

+## How to import css and js files

+Some of you asked me how to import css and js files so that you can add Flask to your front-end project you created in the previous course.

+I added a code in [here]() and [here]() for importing css and js.
+I hope this helps.

 ## External free resources
 Here are some of my favorite resources.
 - [Decorators](https://www.programiz.com/python-programming/decorator) (More details of how decorators work)